astampoulis/makam-paper-funpearl/makamcode/09-metaml.md

 STUDENT.
 I'm fairly confident by now that Makam should be able to handle the research idea we want to try out.
 Shall we get to it?

 ADVISOR.
 Yes, it is time.
-So, what we are aiming to do is add a facility for type-safe, heterogeneous meta-programming to our object language, similar to MetaHaskell \citep{mainland2012explicitly}.
+So, what we are aiming to do is add a facility for type-safe, heterogeneous metaprogramming to our object language, similar to MetaHaskell \citep{mainland2012explicitly}.
 This way we can manipulate the terms of a *separate* object language in a type-safe manner.

 STUDENT.
 Exactly.
 For the research language we have in mind, we aim for our object language to be a formal logic, so our language will be similar to Beluga \citep{beluga-main-reference} or VeriML